 Surely, I thought, there is a collection of templates for making a Pan-Pan’s, Securite, requesting radio medical advice, and a standard protocol template for calling another boat, and others?

 To my surprise, I couldn’t find anything, so I made my own guide

 One in which I could fill in the blanks.
-For example, I wrote down all the generic text, inserted my boat specific information like MMSI, Call Sign and boat name and the left spaces for descriptors such as longitude/latitude, reason for distress, time of day and so forth.
+For example, I wrote down all the generic text, inserted my boat specific information like MMSI, Call Sign and boat name and the left spaces for descriptors such as longitude/latitude, the reason for distress, time of day and so forth.

 I laminated each broadcast template and put it in a folder for future use

-By laminating the templates, I was then able to use a white board marker to write event-specific information and later wipe it off reducing the need for several copies.
+By laminating the templates, I was then able to use a whiteboard marker to write event-specific information and later wipe it off reducing the need for several copies.
 Furthermore, the lamination protected the template from the sometimes damp conditions on the boat!

-The result was a booklet of every potential VHF radio broadcast I could ever imagine having to do – all with my boat specific information and all written out so I simply had to decide on the call necessary, fill in the event specific details and then pick up the radio microphone and make the call.
+The result was a booklet of every potential VHF radio broadcast I could ever imagine having to do – all with my boat specific information and all written out so I simply had to decide on the call necessary, fill in the event-specific details and then pick up the radio microphone and make the call.